 - Where: Songkran is celebrated to some extent throughout Thailand, however, the epicenter is Chiang Mai.

 One of the most bizarre festivals in Thailand, don't think for a minute that the Phuket Vegetarian Festival is about discussing the finer points of tofu.
 Participants willingly pierce their faces with daggers or skewers, walk on hot coals, and lie on beds of knives.

-Firecrackers, chanting, and a dancing throng in the streets adds to the chaos as volunteers perform acts of self mutilation.
+Firecrackers, chanting, and a dancing throng in the streets add to the chaos as volunteers perform acts of self-mutilation.
 Amazingly, the devotees claim that they feel little pain and even their wounds heal quickly after the festival.

 - When: Between September and October; dates change based upon the Chinese lunar calendar.